This is the first installment of my year-long prepping journey.

 Here’s what I hope to get out of my year-long experiment:

-👉 I want to find out how well can I survive for a whole year on my current stock of food.
+👉 I want to find out how well I can survive for a whole year on my current stock of food.
 To that end, I’ll be looking at questions like:

-🠲 How was my health impacted (I’ll be tracking my weight and BP, and making note of my mental state as the experiment progresses)?
+🠲 How was my health impacted (I’ll be tracking my weight and BP and making note of my mental state as the experiment progresses)?

 🠲 What needs to change when I rebuild it after the experiment ends to make it better?